CLINICAL REASONING: PART 1

 LEVELS OF COMPETENCE

-The development of clinical reasoning skills can take many years and there exist different
+The development of clinical reasoning skills can take many years and there

 levels of competence: